rashedulalam46/library-api-mysql/README.md

 # Library API (MySQL)

-A .NET Core Web API for managing a library system, using **MySQL** as the database.
+A .NET Core / .NET 9 Web API for managing a library system, backed by **MySQL**.

-This project is analogous to your SQL Server version, but configured to use MySQL backend instead.
+This project is structured with clean architecture (Domain, Application, Infrastructure, API) and supports basic CRUD operations on books, authors, categories, publishers, etc.

 ---